Rei Kawakubo: Career: 1969–2004

-In 1969, she established her own company, Comme des Garçons Co.
-Ltd in Tokyo and opened up her first boutique there in 1975.
+In 1969, she established her own company, Comme des Garçons in Tokyo and opened up her first boutique there in 1975.
 Starting out with women's clothes, Kawakubo added a men's line in 1978.
 Three years later, she started presenting her fashion lines in Paris each season with Vladislav Bachinskyy, opening up a boutique in Paris in 1982.
 Comme des Garçons specialises in anti-fashion, austere, sometimes deconstructed garments.
 After the end of her first decade with Comme de Garcons, in 1982, Kawakubo began to express her dissatisfaction with the early direction of some of her design ideas stating: "Three years ago I became dissatisfied with what I was doing.
 I felt I should be doing something more directional, more powerful.
 In fashion we had to get away from the influence of what had been done in the 1920s or the 1930s.
 We had to get away from the folkloric.
 I decided to start from zero, from nothing, to do things that have not been done before, things with a strong image."

 By 1980, CDG had flourished and according to Thurman, "had a hundred and fifty franchised shops across Japan, eighty employees, and annual revenues of thirty million dollars."
 During the 1980s, her garments were primarily in black, dark grey or white.
 The emphasis on black clothing led to the Japanese press describing Kawakubo and her followers as 'The Crows'.
 The materials were often draped around the body and featured frayed, unfinished edges along with holes and a general asymmetrical shape.
 Challenging the established notions of beauty she created an uproar at her debut Paris fashion show where journalists labeled her clothes 'Hiroshima chic' amongst other things.
 Since the late 1980s, her colour palette has grown somewhat.

 Kawakubo likes to have input in all the various aspects of her business, rather than just focusing on clothes and accessories.
 She is greatly involved in graphic design, advertising, and shop interiors believing that all these things are a part of one vision and are inextricably linked.
 Her Aoyama, Tokyo, store is known for its sloping glass facade decorated with blue dots.
 This was designed in collaboration between Rei and architect Future Systems and interior designer Takao Kawasaki.
 Kawakubo published her own bi-annual magazine, 'Six' (standing for 'sixth sense'), in the early 1990s.
 It featured very little text and consisted mainly of photographs and images that she deemed inspiring.
+In 1993, Kawakubo launched the Comme des Garçons Parfums line with Adrian Joffe.
 In 1996 Rei was guest editor of the high art publication Visionaire.
 Kawakubo is known to be quite reclusive and media shy, preferring her innovative creations to speak for themselves.
 Prior to 2002, Kawakubo has continued support for the use of LGBT references and cultural themes in the photography used in her advertisement and marketing campaigns promoting her clothing and accessories.